These 25 Grocery Fuel Rewards Programs Will Help Fill Your Tank for Less

 Try to fill up when your tank is as close to empty as possible — that way, you’ll get more gas and maximize your savings.

-If your car doesn’t have a large tank (and if it’s allowed by your gas rewards program), bring an empty gas can to fill with the remaining gallons, so you don’t waste your fuel rewards.
+If your car doesn’t have a large tank, you can bring an empty gas can to fill with the remaining gallons so you don’t waste your fuel rewards.
+Just make sure this is permitted by your gas rewards program.

 Other Ways to Save on Fuel

-Some gas stations are now offering their own rewards programs, and most come with a free app to help you keep track of your rewards, take advantage of in-store sales and discounts, and even pay right from your phone.
+Some gas stations offer their own rewards programs.
+Most come with a free app to help you keep track of your rewards, take advantage of in-store sales and discounts, and even pay right from your phone.

 Check out our list of the best gas station rewards so you can save on fuel every time you fill up.